Avaiga/taipy-doc/docs/manuals/userman/scheduling/index.md

     This section is relevant only to the Enterprise edition of Taipy.

 This documentation focuses on providing necessary information to use the Taipy `Scheduler^`, and in particular the capabilities related to scenario management and job execution.
-It is assumed that the reader already knows the [Taipy Core entities](../entities/index.md) described in a previous chapter.

-Let’s assume also that the configuration represented in the picture below is implemented in the module <a href="./code-example/my_config.py" download>`my_config.py`</a>.
+Let’s assume also that the configuration represented in the picture below is implemented in the module
+<a href="./code-example/my_config.py" download>`my_config.py`</a>.

 === "Module my_config.py"